 This was a pure vacation, so our main goal was just to chill, but the Dauphin Island Park & Beach Board has a helpful website full of outdoor activity ideas throughout the small barrier island.
 Do you have any plans to go to the beach this summer?

-For other outdoor trips to take this summer, I recommend the following:
+For other outdoor trips to take this summer, I recommend these Southern road trips: